Docs/TypeScript/Prompt Templates

 Usage

-/review # Expands review.md
+/review # expands review.md

-/component Button # Expands with argument
+/component Button # expands with one argument

-/component Button "click handler" # Multiple arguments
+/component Button "click handler" # quoted runs become a single argument

 Arguments

-• $1, $2, ... positional args
+{{arg.N}} $1, $2, … the Nth positional argument (1-based)

-• ${@:N} for args from the Nth position (1-indexed)
+{{arg.slice N}} ${@:N} arguments from the Nth position (1-based)

-• ${@:N:L} for L args starting at N
+{{arg.slice N L}} ${@:N:L} L arguments starting at N

 Example: